 On average, one in ten kids in kindergarten and first grade are chronically absent – which means they miss so much school they get behind and can’t catch up.
 Chronic absence can lead to problems with literacy, passing subjects and even graduating high school on time.

-These students are future contributors to our local businesses and communities.
-When they miss too much school, they fail to build the knowledge and skills they need to actively participate in our economy and society in the future.
+These students are future contributors to our local communities.
+When students miss too much school, they fail to build the knowledge and skills they need to actively participate in our economy and society in the future.
 Without capable citizens, our region will struggle to adapt to employment changes and thrive in the future.

-Where there is adversity there is also resilience and that is why United Way of Delaware County supports outcomes and safety net services that support families and combat adverse childhood experiences.
-From emergency shelters, food pantries to mobile health units that visit local schools, United Way supported programs put children on the pathway to success.
-With the help of donors- just like you- every student in Delaware County can have the greatest chance of going to school every day.
+Where there is adversity there is also resilience and that is why supports programs and safety net services that support families and combat adverse childhood experiences.
+From emergency shelters, and food pantries to mobile health units that visit local schools, United Way supported programs put children on the pathway to success.
+With the help of donors- just like you- every student can have the greatest chance of succeeding.
 We want to make all kids strong, so our community can be strong.

 To learn more about how your donations help children thrive visit InvitedToLiveUnited.org.